Imayowadavid/Superstore-Transactions-Analysis-/README.md

 - Are the the Pricing and Promotion really effective?
 - How can the Performance Benchmarking be determined?
 - Which  areas are showing inefficiencies?
-- What are the factors influencing the sales and Profit Variance?
+- What are the factors influencing the sales and Profit Variance?.
-        The images below represent the variance(Sales and Profit) according to periods( Month over Month ,Year over Year I.e monthly and yearly basis respectively for Sales and Profit.
+1. The images below represent the variance(Sales and Profit) according to periods( Month over Month ,Year over Year I.e monthly and yearly basis respectively for Sales and Profit.

 ![](V1.png)
 ![](V2.png)